Barbaro Garbey Garbey

 In June 1980, Garbey was signed by the Detroit Tigers.
 After hitting .321 for the Evansville Triplets in 1983, he made the Tigers Opening Day roster the following season.
 He hit .287 with 5 home runs for the Tigers that year and appeared in four World Series games, going hitless in 12 at-bats.
 After spending 1985 with Detroit, he was traded to the Oakland Athletics for Dave Collins, but he was released before appearing in even one game with the club.
 He later appeared in 30 games for the 1988 Texas Rangers and then spent time in the Montreal Expos and Los Angeles Dodgers organizations.
 He also played in Venezuela and Mexico.

 Following his playing days, Garbey was hitting coach for the Oneonta Tigers in 2002 and the West Michigan Whitecaps in 2003.
 In 2006 he was the hitting coach for the Peoria Chiefs in the Chicago Cubs organization, managed by former Cub Jody Davis.
 He spent the next two summers in the same role for the Tennessee Smokies before returning to the Peoria staff in 2009-2010.
 Garbey was then the hitting coach for the Daytona Cubs in 2011, and was back with Peoria in 2012.
-Garbey was a coach for the GCL Braves in 2014 and the Mississippi Braves in 2016, and Danville Braves in 2017.
+Garbey was a coach for the GCL Braves in 2014, the Mississippi Braves in 2016, and Danville Braves in 2017.